Robert Brown case

-Robert Brown is a Scottish man who spent 25 years in jail for a crime he did not commit.
-In January 1977, Annie Walsh was beaten to death in her home in Manchester, England and Brown was first interrogated and beaten by the police officers investigating this crime.
-Under duress, Brown signed a confession and was found guilty at trial.
+Robert Brown is a Scottish man who spent 25 years in jail for a crime he did not commit, the murder of worker Annie Walsh.

+In January 1977, Annie Walsh was beaten to death in her home in Manchester.
+Brown signed a confession and was found guilty at trial.
 He maintained his innocence throughout his prison sentence even going so far as denying himself parole by not admitting to the crime.
-He was released on appeal in 2002 and is thought to be one of the longest serving victims of a miscarriage of justice in the United Kingdom.
+He was released on appeal in 2002.

 Background

 On 31 January 1977, factory worker Annie Walsh, who was 51 at the time, was found battered to death in her flat in Charles Barry Crescent, Hulme, Greater Manchester by a man who had come to read the electricity meter.
 She had been hit over the head sixteen times and her blood was splattered over the furniture, walls and ceiling.
 A Home Office pathologist estimated that she had lain undiscovered for two to three days after the murder, (she was last seen alive on 28 January 1977).
 Police were so concerned about the frenzied nature of the attack that they consulted mental units in case someone had escaped.

 In May 1977, the police went to the flat that Brown shared with his girlfriend Cathy; it was in the same block of flats where Annie Walsh had lived and been murdered.
 He was originally arrested for non-payment of a fine and was taken in for questioning without his rights being read to him and held for 32 hours without legal representation.
 At the trial, Brown stated that the confession was beaten and coerced out of him and when he did ask for a lawyer, he was told by the policemen that "only guilty men need a lawyer".

 The trial was presided over by Judge Helenus Milmo who directed the jury's attention to the fact that it came down to whether or not they believed the police, or whether they believed Brown was innocent.
-The jury convicted Brown of murder and Judge Milmo sentenced him to life with a minimum term of 15 years.
+The jury convicted Brown of murder and Milmo sentenced him to life with a minimum term of 15 years.